← All workflows

 What types of CBP binding ruling requests can this skill draft?

-How does the AI ensure the request meets CBP formatting requirements?
+How does CaseMark ensure the request meets Part 177 procedural requirements?

-Can I include confidential business information in my submission?
+Can I include confidential business information in the request?

 What if my matter falls outside Part 177 scope?

-CaseMark's scope screening step automatically identifies matters that may not qualify for a binding ruling under Part 177, such as those involving pending protests or litigation.
-It will flag these issues and suggest reframing as a non-binding inquiry where appropriate.
+CaseMark's jurisdiction screening automatically identifies matters that may not qualify for a binding ruling under Part 177 and suggests reframing the submission as a non-binding inquiry, saving you time and avoiding procedural rejection.

 How long does it take to generate a complete ruling request package?

-CaseMark typically generates a comprehensive, exhibit-backed binding ruling request in approximately 10-15 minutes, compared to the hours or days it traditionally takes to research, draft, and assemble these complex submissions manually.
+CaseMark typically generates a comprehensive, exhibit-backed binding ruling request package in approximately 14 minutes—compared to the hours or days this process traditionally requires when done manually.

 Related